JeffSiaYuHeng/JeffSiaYuHeng/README.md

-- 👋 Hi, I’m @JeffSiaYuHeng
+- 👋 Hi, I’m Jeff Sia Yu Heng
-- 👀 I’m interested in Web Developmnet field
+- 👀 I’m passionate about the world of Web Development.
-- 🌱 I’m currently learning PHP, MYSQL
+- 🌱 Currently, I'm diving deep into PHP and MySQL, constantly expanding my skill set.
-- 🌱 I'm now studying Diploma in Computer Science
+- 🎓 I'm pursuing a Diploma in Computer Science at Nilai University.
-- 💞️ I’m looking to collaborate on ...
+- 💡 As the President of the Jarvis Technology Club, I excel in leadership, event management, and organization.
+- 🏆 Proud recipient of the Best Project Award at the Computing Research and Innovation Conference (CRC 2023).
+- 🌐 I'm open to collaboration and always excited to work on innovative projects.
-- 📫 How to reach me yuhengjeffsia@gmail.com
+- 📫 Reach me at siayuhengjeff@gmail.com to connect and discuss exciting opportunities!

 <!---
 JeffSiaYuHeng/JeffSiaYuHeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.